Data sources

 Medicare Benefits Schedule data

-Services Australia (formerly the Australian Government Department of Human Services) collects administrative data in processing claims for benefits under the Medicare Benefits Schedule (MBS) and provides this information to the Australian Government Department of Health and Aged Care.
-The item number and benefits paid by Services Australia are based on the Medicare Benefits Schedule Book (Department of Health and Aged Care 2023a).
+Services Australia collects administrative data in processing claims for benefits under the MBS and provides this information to the Australian Government Department of Health, Disability and Ageing.
+The item numbers and benefits paid by Services Australia are determined based on the MBS, as listed in MBS Online.

 The data presented in this report relate to services provided on a ‘fee-for-service’ basis for which MBS benefits were paid, and only for palliative medicine attendances and case conferencing services that are both provided by palliative medicine physicians or specialists, and are claimed under specialist palliative care MBS item numbers.